The Unexpected Causes Of Your Constipation

 Hydrogen and methane breath testing is the most common method of testing SIBO.
 Your doctor or naturopath can refer you to get tested.

 Poor thyroid function slows bowel transit time causing constipation, and constipation affects the way we remove hormones from the body.
 Inadequate removal can lead to elevated estrogen levels and thyroid hormone imbalance.
 Altered gastrointestinal movement as seen in hypothyroidism can cause SIBO.
-In fact up to 54 percent of those with hypothyroidism have SIBO.
-As we saw in the previous point, SIBO can affect our bowel movements and healthy, regular GI movements prevent bacteria overgrowth.
+In fact up to 54 percent5 of those with hypothyroidism have SIBO.
+As we saw in the previous point, SIBO can affect our bowel movements and healthy, regular GI movements5 prevent bacteria overgrowth.
 The vicious cycle continues.

 Stress and the Gut-Brain Axis (GBA)